How to Minimise Equity Release Setup Costs in 2025: 3 Key Strategies You Should Know!

 Although it is important to do your own research, obtaining professional equity release advice can save you a significant sum.

-An independent financial advisor (IFA) who is not tied to a specific product can provide impartial advice on different equity release plans and their costs.
+An independent financial adviser (IFA) who is not tied to a specific product can provide impartial advice on different equity release plans and their costs.

 Tip #2.
 Shop Around for a Good Plan and Provider